ucsb-cs156/s24/lab/jpa00.md

    If this is your first Computer Science course at UCSB, you'll definitely need to do that.

-2. Once you have a CSIL account, please know that the way of remotely logging in to CSIL *changed* in Fall 2020.

-   Before Fall 2020, you were asked to *not* use `csil.cs.ucsb.edu`, but instead to use `csil-01.cs.ucsb.edu`, `csil-01.cs.ucsb.edu`, etc.

-   *THE OPPOSITE IS NOW TRUE*.

-   Going forward, until told otherwise please use only `csil.cs.ucsb.edu`, and do *not* use `csil-01.cs.ucsb.edu`, `csil-02.cs.ucsb.edu`, etc.

-   As far as how to login, we'll cover that in in the next item.

 3. If you've ssh'd to `csil.cs.ucsb.edu` before, but haven't logged into that site recently, you might find that you get